Theyyam: Muthappan

-Kathivanur Veeran
+Kathivanoor Veeran

-The Kathivanur Veeran theyyam is performed in the memory of the great Thiyya community warrior Mandhappan Chekavar.
+The Kathivanoor Veeran theyyam is performed in the memory of the great Thiyya community warrior Mandhappan Chekavar.

+Kandanar Kelan

+Kandanar Kelan Theyyam is a Theyyam mainly performed in the Payyannur and Taliparamba areas.

 Vishnumoorthi

-It is the most popular Vaishnava Theyyam.
-This theyyam narrates and performs the story of Hiranyakashipu's death by the Lord Vishnu in his avatar of Narasimham.
-Because of this, Vishnumoorthi has another name, 'Narasimha Moorthi' [half man and half lion avtar of Vishnu].
+This is the most popular Vaishnava Theyyam.
+This theyyam narrates and performs the story of Hiranyakashipu's death by Vishnu in his avatar of Narasimha.
+Because of this, Vishnumoorthi is also called Narasimhamoorthi.